Scan and Deliver: Bringing the Library to your inbox

 Overview of service

 Need something from the Library?
 Try Scan and Deliver.
 It's a free electronic document delivery service for staff and students at the University of St Andrews.
-Submit a request for material held in the Main Library & Libary Store and we will scan a journal article or 10% of a work (typically a book chapter) and deliver it to your email.
+Submit a request for material held in the Main Library, Libary Store, JF Allen Library or St Mary's College Library and we will scan a journal article or 10% of a work (typically a book chapter) and deliver it to your email.

 If you are an undergraduate student, the item you are looking for might already be available in your reading list.

 Who can use this service?

 The Scan and Deliver service is freely available to all staff and students.